SteveMiller7/Beat-the-goalie/README.md

 ![Game placeholder image](https://i.imgur.com/n3fPBFU.png)

-Included in the footr are the instructions on how to play.
+Included in the footer are the instructions on how to play.
 - Press a direction arrow to shoot
 - Score 10 before the keeper saves 5